Call Us 24/7 For A Free Legal Consultation

 Check Yourself & Passengers For Injuries – Make sure to check yourself for injuries right away and only leave the vehicle if you feel like you are not injured.
 Also, check your passengers for injuries sustained.
 Always check on yourself and other passengers before checking on the safety of other people involved and make sure to check that the scene of the accident is safe before getting out of the vehicle.
 Move slowly if you feel ok enough to get out of the car or wait for paramedics to arrive before moving if you have pain.

-Take Pictures Of The Scene – Taking photos of the damages to each vehicle, the area the collision took place, skid marks, speed limit & traffic signage, injuries, landmarks, debris on the road and anything else that may be important.
+Take Pictures Of The Scene – Taking photos of the damages to each semi – trucks, the area the collision took place, skid marks, speed limit & traffic signage, injuries, landmarks, debris on the road and anything else that may be important.
 Try to do this as soon as possible so you can get clear evidence before police start to clear the scene.

 Get Eyewitness Contact Information – If anyone was around to witness the accident, get their contact information before they leave so they can be interviewed for their testimony.
 Police will also want to talk to them to include their statements in the report of their investigation.